antonlogvinenko/javelin/README.md

 *Short term: Runtime data structures*
 * bind runJVM with main function in some mode
+* implement bootstrap method: loading, linking, initializing
+* --bootstrap classpath argument
+* ad hoc loading of System, System.out to println data, all required instrucitons (milestone)

+Next: collecting instructions
 * execute function must optionally collect trace of execution in some way ** pass collecting function?
  ** use State monad on final instructions? (not in instruction DSL) ** how to write step with State monad?
  ** Should "state" result of executing Instruction monad contain description of action?
  ** Should "state" result of executing Instruciton implementation contain description?
-* implement bootstrap method: loading, linking, initializing
 * how to collect trace from other Threads?
-* --bootstrap classpath argument

 Excluding for now:
 * verification